metaleap/zentient/zdbg-vsc/proto/readme.md

 ```go
 func NewErrorResponse() *ErrorResponse
 ```
-Returns a new `ErrorResponse` with the followings fields set: `type`
+Returns a new `ErrorResponse` with the following fields set: `Type`

 #### type EvaluateArguments